Questions about Admissions and Application Information

 The MS and Ph.D. in Electrical and Computer Engineering programs are for Spring enrollment (October deadline) or Fall enrollment (December deadline).

-All three MS SM application rounds are for the same Fall enrollment date, regardless of the round in which you apply.
+Both MS SM application rounds are for the same Fall enrollment date, regardless of the round in which you apply.

 MS Software Engineering and MS Information Technology are for Fall enrollment only.